Côte-d'Or: Economy

+Transport

+Air

+Côte-d'Or is served by Dole–Jura Airport which is located 51 km south east of Dijon.
+However, the airport only provides flights to limited European destinations.
+Residents in Côte-d'Or would normally use Lyon-Saint Exupéry Airport, Geneva Airport and EuroAirport Basel Mulhouse Freiburg which provide more domestic and international destinations.

 Tourism

 Some of the major tourist attractions are the Gothic abbey church of Saint-Seine-l'Abbaye and the 11th-century Romanesque abbey church at Saulieu, as well the 12th-century Château de Bussy Rabutin at Bussy-le-Grand.
 The Abbey of Cîteaux, headquarters of the Cistercian Order, lies to the east of Nuits-Saint-Georges in the south of the department.